IPC Audit and Risk Committee Charter 2021-2022

 Any external provider of internal audit services must also declare any conflicts of interest at the start of each meeting or before discussion of the relevant agenda topic.
 Details of any conflict of interest should be appropriately minuted.

-Where members or observers at the committee meetings are deemed to have a real, or perceived, conflict of interest it may be appropriate that they are excused from committee deliberations on the issue where a conflict of interest exists.
+Where members or observers at the committee meetings are deemed to have a real, or perceived, conflict of interest, the Chair (or a quorum of the Committee if the conflict of interest arises from the Chair) may excuse them from Committee deliberations on the issue where a conflict of interest exists.